epfl-ada/ada-2021-project-salazar-gang/README.md

 # Methods

-# Proposed timeline and tasks assignement
+# Proposed timeline and internal milestones
 |**Week**|**Task**|**Members involved**|
 |----|----|----------------|
 |**1st-7th November**|Definition of project idea|All the team|